 “‘No’ is a complete sentence.
 Saying no is a right we all have.
 Use it.” ~Anne Lamott

-You are allowed to have boundaries
+Saying no means you are allowed to have boundaries

 A lot of people like to try to negotiate when you tell them no. They wheedle, cajole, beg, yell, manipulate, and/or guilt you among other things to get you to change your mind.
 First off, you don’t want those kind of people in your life (because not respecting your no, according to author Gavin De Becker (The Gift of Fear), means that person is trying to control you).
 And secondly, the fact is that no ~ No. ~ is a complete sentence.
 Period and all.
 You don’t have to explain, give excuses, defend yourself.
 None of that.
 It’s taken me a while to learn that.